 Luza Square's impressive cast of highlights includes Sponza Palace, St Blaise and the city Bell Tower.
 If you're there at the right moment, you might catch a passing procession or public event at this lively focal point.

 Dubrovnik's sometime gateway to the world, the Old Port still sees hundreds of ships dock and depart each day.
-Sit at the edge of the quay and let yourself be hypnotised by the rhythms of the bay - watch excited crowds dismount and disperse, as fisherman's boats sail in and away.
+Sit at the edge of the quay and let yourself be hypnotised by the rhythms of the bay - watch excited crowds dismount and disperse, as boats sail in and away.